Gethe/wow-ui-source/README.markdown

   * Dispel Magic can only be used on the casting priest as a baseline effect.

+  * Priests now innately have 100% pushback protection from damage while channeling Divine Hymn and Hymn of Hope.

   * Holy Fire damage has been increased to be approximately 30% higher than Smite.